 Izsak’s gaze flicked to Gabrielle’s face.
 “You sound unconvinced.”

 Gabrielle chuckled, sliding her hands into her pockets.
 “I even have my reservations about whether the second group that attacked Olive last night are part of the first assassination attempt.
 We don’t fully understand the motive.
-There are too many variables to say for certain.”
+There are too many variables to say for sure.”

 And nothing could be left up to chance.